 This is a classy braided Chinese hairstyle that is a flawless copy of a chain or a rope.
-The two braids meshed together is made by interlacing them twice, with one hang on top and a hold beneath to shape a characteristic ponytail of free strands.
+The two braids meshed together is made by interlacing them twice, with one hang on top and hold beneath to shape a characteristic ponytail of free strands.
 Sounds complex to make, but looks splendid once done!

 35. Orbit circles

 Another one of the ancient Chinese hairstyles that still looks up-to-date is orbit circles.
 They are likewise known as the ultra-modern hairdo of China.
-In old days, to keep a hang on hair in round frame, Chinese would make utilization sticks and wires.
+In the old days, to keep a hang on hair in a round frame, the Chinese would make utilization sticks and wires.
 Be that as it may, with the beginning of the new age, a hairspray can do the trick miraculously to keep up the hold.

 36. Layered Hair with Fringes